-Chemical mediators are substances that are responsible for many of the inflammatory events.
-According to their origin, they are either:- a. ready-made within intracellular granules (e.g., histamine in mast cell granules) or b. synthesized when needed (e.g., prostaglandins, cytokines) in response to a stimulus.

-1. Plasma-derived (e.g. complements & kinins): these are present in plasma in precursor forms and need to be activated to function.
+- Chemical mediators are substances that are responsible for many of the inflammatory events.
+According to their origin, they are either:- - 1.
+Plasma-derived: (e.g. complements & kinins): these are present in plasma in precursor forms and need to be activated to function.